This Chocolate Peanut Butter Cup Cheesecake Cake is another one of my favorite cheesecake cake recipes!

 PEANUT BUTTER CHEESECAKE LAYER:

-One 8-ounce bag Reeses minis (or chopped Reeses Peanut Butter Cups (optional)
+- 8 ounces Reeses minis (or chopped Reeses Peanut Butter Cups)

 PEANUT BUTTER FROSTING: